dougeby/IntuneDocs/intune/custom-settings-ios.md

 - [Apple Configurator](https://itunes.apple.com/app/apple-configurator-2/id1037126344?mt=12)
 - [Apple Profile Manager](https://support.apple.com/profile-manager)

 You can use these tools to export settings to a configuration profile.
-In Intune, you import this profile, and then assign this profile to your iOS users and devices.
+In Intune, you import this file, and then assign the profile to your iOS users and devices.
 Once assigned, the settings are distributed, and also create a baseline or standard for iOS in your organization.

 This article shows you how to create a custom profile for iOS devices.
 It also provides some guidance on using Apple Configurator and Apple Profile Manager.